danog/MadelineProtoDocs/docs/docs/ASYNC.md

 Usually one would extend the [Loop implementation](https://github.com/danog/MadelineProto/blob/master/src/danog/MadelineProto/Loop/Impl/Loop.php).
 The loop function will be run only once, every time the `start` method (already implemented in the abstract Impl class we're extending) is called.
+The `start` method returns a promise that resolves when the loop finishes running.
 Multiple calls to `start` will be ignored, logging an error and returning `false` instead of `true`.
+You can use the `isRunning` method to check if the loop is already running.
 The `__toString` method still has to be implemented in order to get the name of the loop, that will be used by the MadelineProto logging mechanism every time the loop starts/exits/fails to start.
 By default, an instance of MadelineProto MUST be passed to the constructor of the function, or **if** a custom constructor is defined, the `$this->API` property MUST be set to an instance of MadelineProto.